SorensenUCSC/CSE110A-sp2022/overview.md

 You will get the test as pdf worksheet and have a set time to complete it.
 You have 1 week for the midterm, and you have 12 hours for the final.

-The midterm will be given halfway through the class: assigned on Monday, Feb.
-7 and due on Feb.
-14.
-The final will be given on Thursday, March 17.
+The midterm will be given halfway through the class: TODO The final will be given on TODO

 I will design the tests to take ~120 minutes.
 These are open note/book/internet tests.
 However, it is not open friend or question.
 That is, while the test is active, you are not allowed to discuss the test with another person (either in the class or online).
 For example, you *can* google concepts that are on the test.
 You *cannot* post a test question to stackoverflow.

 _a note on timing_: my tests are designed to take 120 minutes *if* they were given in-person.
 In practice, students take much longer on take-home tests because you can spend time validating answers and less time studying before hand.
 Because of this, many students spend much longer on take-home tests.
 Please consider this when budgeting time.

+_a note on academic integrity_: I like giving take home tests.
+I feel like it is more representative of the types of challenges you will face in your careers.
+However, if we find any cheating, we will move to in-person, timed, proctored exams.
+Please do not cheat.

 ## Late Policy:

 Assignments are docked 10% per day late up to 3 days.
 After that they will no longer be accepted.
+No assignment will be accepted after the day of our final.
+This is unversity policy, not mine.

 The midterm and final will not be accepted late.